bertoni/dockerfile-mysql/README.md

 Use with Docker http://www.docker.io

 This Dockerfile provide an environment Centos + Mysql for to be used in the developing environment, for to be faster and more productive create databases.
-Questions as security and performance will not think.
+Questions as security and performance were not thought.

 To construct the image